-Car Accident Attorneys at Ron Bell Personal Injury Lawyers of Albuquerque
+Albuquerque Car Accident Attorneys at Ron Bell Injury Lawyers

 Driving is a privilege and not a right.
 An auto accident victim could be the best driver with a flawless driving record.
 The other drivers are the ones to watch out for and usually end up injuring the innocent and their automobile.
 National Center for Statistics and Analysis reports that alcohol related traffic fatalities rose to 18,602 in 2010; representing an estimated 45 percent of traffic fatalities.
 On average of 120 people died each day that year in motor vehicle crashes.